fibo/fibo.github.io/_posts/2019-09-26-react-input-number.md

      Having an input number working correctly is not that easy, let me share my implementation.
 ---

+<div class="paper info">If you want to get an input number working properly by installing a dependency take a look to <a target="_blank" href="https://github.com/s-yadav/react-number-format">react-number-format</a></div>

+In this article I am going to share my own implementation, you may want to use as a starting point.
+There are some use cases where you prefer to write an implementation from scratch, avoid dependencies as much as possible, and get maximum control and chance to customization.

+## Analysis

-Using `type='number'` has few issues: for example you can type the following:
+Using `<input type='number' />` has few issues: for example you can type the following:

 * `-1-2`
 * `1.2...`